List of prime ministers of India

 The prime minister is appointed by the president of India; however, the prime minister has to enjoy the confidence of the majority of Lok Sabha members, who are directly elected every five years, unless a prime minister resigns.
 The prime minister is the presiding member of the Council of Ministers of the Union government.
 The prime minister unilaterally controls the selection and dismissal of members of the council; and allocation of posts to members within the government.
 This council, which is collectively responsible to the Lok Sabha as per Article 75(3), assists the president regarding the operations under the latter's powers; however, by the virtue of Article 74 of the Constitution, such 'aid and advice' tendered by the council is binding.

-Since 1947, India has had 14 prime ministers.
+India has had 14 prime ministers.
 (Note: 15 including Gulzarilal Nanda who twice acted in the role, of which 7 having at least one full term, ruling country for about 70 years.)
-Jawaharlal Nehru was India's first prime minister, serving as prime minister of the Dominion of India from 15 August 1947 until 26 January 1950, and thereafter of the Republic of India until his death in May 1964.
-(India conducted its first post-independence general elections in 1952).
-Earlier, Nehru had served as prime minister of the Interim Government of India during the British Raj from 2 September 1946 until 14 August 1947, his party, the Indian National Congress having won the 1946 Indian provincial elections.
+Jawaharlal Nehru was India's first prime minister.
+Beginning from 1946, Nehru secured a major victory in 1946 Indian Constituent Assembly election and served as prime minister of the Interim Government of India during the British Raj from 2 September 1946 until 14 August 1947.
+Earlier, his party the Indian National Congress won the 1946 Indian provincial elections.
+He served as the prime minister of the Dominion of India from 15 August 1947 until 26 January 1950, and thereafter of the Republic of India until his death in May 1964.
 Nehru was succeeded by Lal Bahadur Shastri, whose 1 year 7-month term ended in his death in Tashkent, then in the USSR, where he had signed the Tashkent Declaration between India and Pakistan.
 Indira Gandhi, Nehru's daughter, succeeded Shastri in 1966 to become the country's first female prime minister.
 Eleven years later, her party, the Indian National Congress, lost the 1977 Indian general election to the Janata Party, whose leader Morarji Desai became the first non-Congress prime minister.
 After Desai resigned in 1979, his former associate Charan Singh briefly held office until the Congress won the 1980 Indian general election and Indira Gandhi returned as prime minister.
 Her second term as prime minister ended five years later on 31 October 1984, when she was assassinated by her bodyguards.
 Her son Rajiv Gandhi was sworn in as India's youngest premier.
 Members of NehruGandhi family have been prime minister for approximately 38 years.